What is SQL Injection (SQLI)?

 2. SQL Injection Based on Boolean Errors:

 In a few cases, the error message is not displayed on a page when an SQL Query fails which makes it difficult for the hackers to gain entry into the vulnerable application.
-But there is still a way for the hackers to find information.
+But there is still a way for hackers to find information.
 Whenever an SQL query fails some parts of the webpage seem to disappear or the whole website will fail to load.

 On confirmation of these notifications the hacker inserts a false condition into the SQL query to test the vulnerability level of the application and the proximity of data extraction.

-After inserting this query if the website loads normally then it gives an indication that it is vulnerable to an SQL injection.
+After inserting this query if the website loads normally then it indicates that it is vulnerable to an SQL injection.
 To confirm this suspicion, the hacker would put a wrong query:

-As this condition is false and if the webpage does not work as usual it shows that webpage is vulnerable to SQL Injection attack.
+As this condition is false and if the webpage does not work as usual it shows that the webpage is vulnerable to SQL Injection attack.

 3. SQL Injection is done through Time Based Query:

-In many cases the Vulnerable SQL queries would be displayed visually on a web page but can be still easy to find out.
-Hackers here instruct the database to wait for a certain time period before responding.
+In many cases, the Vulnerable SQL queries would be displayed visually on a web page but can be still easy to find out.
+Hackers here instruct the database to wait for a certain period before responding.
 If the site denies this and loads without any pause it means that they are not vulnerable.
 The SQL query implemented here would be similar to Boolean Attack but would have a sleep function in the query.
 For example, if the sleep time is 5 seconds then it instructs the database to sleep for 5 seconds.

 Methods to Prevent SQL Query:

 False SQL queries entry can be avoided by

 Locating these SQL queries in a manual aspect would prove to be costly as there are chances of missing out.
 Hence, getting website security software is a good step.